 To suddenly find I had lost this superpower was disturbing.
 It was also pretty aging.
 And stressful.

 We’ve all experienced occasional sleepless nights so you’ll recognise the feelings of heavy-headedness and the ‘hot’ eyeballs that come with tiredness.
 I had hoped that doing a bit more exercise and getting some early nights would sort me out but alas, sleep still eluded me.
 It didn’t matter what time I went to bed, I wouldn’t fall asleep until nearly midnight, which wasn’t so bad except that 4am became my nemesis.

 I would wake at 4am.
 Every.
 Single.
 Day.
-My Jawbone fitness tracker also monitors my sleep so I could see how little quality sleep I was getting, and the number of times I was waking.
+My Fitbit fitness tracker also monitors my sleep so I could see how little quality sleep I was getting, and the number of times I was waking.
 After a few weeks, I thought I was going to keel over.
 I tried not to rely on sugar and coffee to keep me alert but they crept into my diet with increasing frequency.
 And then, weirdly, after a month or so I began to feel okay on four hours’ sleep.
 I looked awful and clearly wasn’t okay but I suppose it became a new kind of normal.

 I knew my problems with sleep were probably related to stress – I would wake in a panic – but the cause was beyond my control at that time.
 Rather than resigning myself to my sleepless state being permanent, I (as the saying goes) accepted the things I couldn’t change and set about trying to improve the quality of whatever sleep I did get.